MikeBishop/http-misc-extensions/draft-bishop-quic-http-and-qpack.md

 If these conditions are not met upon receipt of a Delete instruction, a decoder MUST wait to emit a Delete-Ack instruction until the outstanding streams have reached an appropriate state.

+Note that a decoder MAY condense the list of specified streams by increasing the Horizon value and discarding those explicitly-listed stream IDs which are less than the new Horizon it has chosen.
+This delays delete completion, but reduces the amount of state to be tracked by the decoder without changing the correctness of the requirements above.

 ### Delete-Ack {#delete-ack}